 In 2013, he completed a one-year foot and ankle surgical fellowship under the direction of renown surgeon Dr. Michael Coughlin at the Saint Alphonsus Foot and Ankle Clinic in Boise, Idaho.
 His experience during this fellowship year also included participation in surgery with Dr. Coughlin's partners, Chris Hirose M.D. and Travis Kemp M.D.
 In the summer of 2013, after the completion of his fellowship, he spent time in Los Angeles, California with Richard Ferkel, M.D. to gain additional insight into foot and ankle sports injuries and small joint arthroscopy.

 His clinical interests include complex lower extremity deformities and the use of external fixation for gradual surgical correction.
 He has undergone training in the use of multiple external fixation systems including the Taylor Spatial Frame, and he participated in the 1st annual Taylor Spatial Frame Global Masters Forum in London, UK.
 His surgical interests also include sports injuries, foot and ankle arthroscopy, lower extremity fractures, chronic foot and ankle deformities, and ankle replacement.
 Particular to ankle replacement, he participated in the STAR Ankle Replacement Masters Forum in Chicago, IL in 2013.
 Dr. Doty and Dr. Andrew Murphy of Memphis, TN are the principle investigators of a multi-center study including 15 sites across the U.S. publishing on total ankle replacement outcomes with the Infinity total ankle replacement.
 Dr. Doty takes emergency call and is experienced in the treatment of orthopaedic trauma.
-He has published multiple peer reviewed articles and chapters in the orthopaedic literature and has participated as faculty at several courses.
+He has published multiple peer reviewed articles and chapters in the orthopaedic literature and has participated as teaching faculty at several courses.

 He is very excited to be in Chattanooga, partnering with the faculty of the University of Tennessee College of Medicine.
-He strives to provide advanced and compassionate care to his patients and fellow Tennesseans, while contributing to the educational training of the next generation of orthopaedic surgeons.
+He strives to provide advanced and compassionate care to his patients, while contributing to the educational training of the next generation of orthopaedic surgeons.
 He currently serves as Director of Foot and Ankle Surgery for Erlanger University Health System and Assistant Program Director for the orthopedic surgery residency program.

 He enjoys spending time with his wife Cristin and their two children, Emerson and JT.
 Other than orthopaedic surgery, his interests include biking and snow skiing.